General Tax Information

 U.S. Withholding Tax under Section 1446(f) of United States Internal Revenue Code (IRC)

 We do not expect non-U.S. investors to be subject to U.S. withholding tax under IRC Section 1446(f).
-AHIP has not been and does not expect to be engaged in a trade or business within the United States within the meaning of Treas.
+AHIP has not been and does not expect to be engaged in a trade or business within the United States in accordance with Treas.
 Reg.
 Sec.
-1.1446(f)-4(b)(3)(ii)(A)(2).
-AHIP has and intends to continue to issue and publish quarterly Qualified Notices in accordance with Treas.
+1.1446(f)-4(b)(3).
+AHIP intends to continue to issue and publish Qualified Notices under Treas.
 Reg.
 Sec.
 1.1446(f)-4(b)(3)(iii) as applicable.
-Below are the links to the previous Qualified Notices:
+Below are the links to the Qualified Notices:

 Computation Of Tax Cost (adjusted Cost Basis)

-For Canadian and U.S. resident Unitholders, in general, a Unitholder’s tax cost of his/her AHIP units should equal the sum of (i) the amount paid to acquire the units and (ii) the net income for tax purposes allocated to the Unitholder, less the cash distributions received.
+For Canadian and U.S. resident Unitholders, in general, a Unitholder’s tax cost of his/her AHIP units should equal the sum of (i) the amount paid to acquire the units and (ii) the net taxable income allocated to the Unitholder, less the sum of (iii) the cash distributions received and (iv) taxable loss (in any).
 Unitholders are obligated to accurately compute the tax basis of their AHIP Units.

-For U.S. resident Unitholders, information provided with Schedules K1 and K3 should assist with (ii) above.
+For U.S. resident Unitholders, information provided with Schedule K-1 should assist with (ii) to (iv) above.

 In addition, for U.S. tax reporting purposes, issuers of corporate stock must report corporate actions that affect stock basis, including but not limited to distributions in excess of corporate ordinary dividends, stock splits, stock dividends, mergers, and recapitalizations.
 The Internal Revenue Service issued Form 8937 for reporting such corporate actions.